Camp stories

 Boggy Creek’s campers have an expression “from the outside looking in, you can’t understand it, and from the inside looking out, you can’t explain it.”
 For Gabe and all of the children who have attended Camp Boggy Creek during the past 25 years, it’s a feeling of acceptance where children who are very sick discover they are not alone, where anything is possible.
 For those who are turning 16 years old or those who already have, this Camp will always be their home away from home where everyone will always be safe, respected and loved.

-Delaney’s Story
+Delaney’s story

 "Nursing requires a lot of teamwork so everything